New Wearable, Thin-film Device Helps Patients Feel Temperature in Their Amputated Limbs

 |0

-This work, New Wearable, Thin-film Device Helps Patients Feel Temperature in Their Amputated Limbs, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New Wearable, Thin-film Device Helps Patients Feel Temperature in Their Amputated Limbs, by Sarah Marshall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-New Wearable, Thin-film Device Helps Patients Feel Temperature in Their Amputated Limbs

 LEAVE A COMMENT